luthair/draw-steel-bar-brawl/README.md

 #### Share height

 This option allows having multiple bars on the same line.
 This is particularly useful in combination with indents, but may also be used to create overlays with images and/or opacity.
-It is possible to enable this on several consecutive resources to combine several resources into one line.
+It is possible to enable this on consecutive resources to combine several resources into one line.

 ![Share height](images/shareHeight.png "Share height")